Requests

 Rules

-• All Requests:
+directory. - All Requests:

-• MUST extend the App\Ship\Parents\Requests\Request class.
+- MUST extend the

-• MUST have a public rules method, returning an array of validation rules.
+method, returning an array of validation rules. - MUST have a public

-• MUST have a public authorize method, returning a boolean value.
+method, returning a boolean value.

 Folder Structure